161 Table-ology: Thanksgiving and Transformation, Part 4

 - Sit in silence – allowing your heart to be drawn back to God by the periodic gentle repetition of a love name for God

 - Attend to your breathing – drawing in God with each inhalation and releasing God to the world with each exhalation

 - Practice the discipline of prayer and fasting

 - Sing or ponder the words of a favorite hymn or song

 Father, Son and Holy Spirit, we thank you because you are always near, longing to hear from us, to speak to us and to be with us.
 Forgive us for the times we become distracted and seek life outside of you.
 We desire to live lives of prayer, being constantly open to you.
 Would you please move in us and as we seek lives of transformation by creating space that invites your presence into every aspect of our being?
 We pray this in the name of Jesus, claiming your powerful presence in and through us.

-- Find recommended resources for deepening your prayer life in the Table-ology Further Reading book list here.
+- Find recommended resources for understanding and practicing the presence of God through spiritual disciplines in the Table-ology Further Reading book list here.